The Project

 Successful proposals will be expected to provide:

-• A detailed list of materials and construction requirements, with attention to issues of durability, maintenance, and public safety
+A detailed list of materials and construction requirements, with attention to issues of durability, maintenance, and public safe